shanive/aione/README.txt

 Describtion:

-For every given state, our heuristic function returns the time to pass the shortest path from the agent's cuurent possition to it's goal possition assuming all vehicles are accessible from every vertex.
+For every given state, our heuristic function returns the time it takes to pass the shortest path from the agent's cuurent possition to it's goal possition assuming all vehicles are accessible from every vertex.